About the CDBC

 The College of Dietitians of British Columbia was first established on November 2, 2002.
 The Health Professions Act and the Dietitians Regulation are the laws that specify Dietitians’ role and obligations.
 Only registrants of the College can use the title Dietitian in BC.

-The College ensures protection of the BC public by establishing, monitoring and enforcing competent, safe and ethical dietetic practice.
-The College approves education programs that leads to registration and assess internationally educated dietitians.
+The College ensures protection of the BC public by establishing, monitoring, and enforcing competent, safe, and ethical dietetic practice.
+The College approves education programs that leads to registration and assesses internationally educated dietitians.
 It develops and enforces standards of practice and the code of ethics.
 It sets requirement for continuing competence and investigates complaints and concerns about Dietitians.